-- 6.1 The use of information and communication technology, with clear learning objectives, will promote, enhance and support the teaching of English at word, sentence and text level.
+- 6.1 The use of information and communication technology, (ICT), with clear learning objectives, will promote, enhance and support the teaching of English at word, sentence and text level.
 It also offers ways of impacting on learning which are not possible with conventional methods, for example interactive and non-linear stories. - 6.2 ICT is used at whole-class, group and independent level.
 The screen projection of text enables it to be read and shared.
 The projection of a word processor permits the writing process to be modelled effectively.
-The introduction of Apple TV enables pupils to comment and assess each other's written or spoken work effectively.
 A range of software is used to develop specific grammatical and spelling skills.
 Lessons can focus on what pupils have achieved using ICT, or ICT can provide the means of presenting their outcomes (via multimedia presentation or the school website).